tclahr/uac/bin/README.txt

+Place your own binary files here if you want them to be used instead of the built-in ones provided by the target system.

 Your binary files need to be placed within the following directory structure: OPERATING_SYSTEM/ARCHITECTURE

 OPERATING_SYSTEM must be one of the following options (in lowercase): android, aix, freebsd, linux, macos, netbsd, netscaler, openbsd or solaris